Probate Q&A Series

 Short Answer

 In North Carolina, the person with the legal duty to deliver will gifts is usually the court-appointed executor (also called the personal representative), not the surviving spouse.
-If the surviving spouse is holding items that belong to the estate or were specifically left to a child, the usual path is to open (or work within) the estate with the Clerk of Superior Court and ask for an order that compels an accounting, examination, and turnover of the property.
+If the surviving spouse is holding items that belong to the estate or were specifically left to a child, the usual path is to open (or work within) the estate with the Clerk of Superior Court and ask for appropriate relief to identify, recover, and distribute the property.
 If the gift is to a minor, the Clerk may require the property to be delivered to a parent/guardian or handled through a guardianship or other approved method.

 Understanding the Problem